honghainguyen777/Chat4Fun/README.md

-# CS50-Web Project 2
+# Project: Chat4Fun

-## Web Programming with Python and JavaScript
+## Web Programming with Flask and JavaScript

 ## Features of the app